STAFF

 In addition to experience in teaching academics, Shannon has a background in teaching kids bushcraft skills, plant and animal identification, basic wilderness first aid and survival skills.
 When she is not teaching, she loves being outdoors with hiking, backpacking, and foraging being her favorite activities.
 Shannon’s educational philosophy centers around helping children to learn to love learning.
 She is an energetic teacher that loves to incorporate projects and games to help aid in concept development.
 She loves getting her hands dirty right alongside her students.

-Shannon Prasch
+Miss Shannon

-Alder Lead Guide (5th-6th)
+Saplings Lead Guide (4th-6th)

-Alexa
+Miss Alexa

 Alexa joined KLA after being a Para Educator in the public school systems special education classroom.
 She has experience as a birth doula and spent time as a stay at home mom to her son who is 5 and her daughter who is 2.
 She has a BA in Elementary Education through Western Washington University.
 Alexa loves to teach math and reading.
 She loves when she is able to incorporate games and real life experiences into learning.